December 15 – Angels from the Realms of Glory

 To live with Thee there

-To access all 31 days of “The Christmas Carols” Devotional, click here.
+To access all 30 days of “The Christmas Carols” devotional in pdf format, click here.

 Silent Night

 “You have found it!
 The right song!
 God be praised!” said the organist to Priest Joseph Mohr at a Catholic Church in the Austrian Alps just before Christmas 1818.
-The organ had broken down, and the Priest and his musician were trying to compose a song that would be fitting the majesty of Christmas, but would not require the booming sound of the organ.
+The organ had broken down, and the priest and his musician were trying to compose a song that would befit the majesty of Christmas but would not require the booming sound of the organ.
 The simple song that was written (to be accompanied by a guitar), was “Silent Night.”
-This Christmas, this song celebrates its 200th birthday!
+This Christmas, this song celebrates its 205th birthday!
 What a gift born out of necessity.

-Two things come to mind when I learned of the origin story for this song:
+Two things came to mind when I learned of the origin story for this song:

-1. “Contemporary” styled Church music (with guitars and other instruments) have been around a long time!
+1. “Contemporary” styled church music (with guitars and other instruments) has been around a long time!

 2. Necessity is the mother of invention.

-Just think, if the organ had not broken, this song might never have been written.
-As a Pastor who has planned a lot of Christmas services, I can only imagine that the broken organ was a major inconvenience and potentially a discouragement during the holiday season.
-But God took this challenge and (in the midst of it) gave the church an enduring gift.
+Just think, if the organ had not broken, “Silent Night” might never have been written.
+As a pastor who has planned many Christmas services, I can only imagine that the broken organ was a major inconvenience and potentially a discouragement during the holiday season.
+Yet, God took this challenge and (in the midst of it) gave the church an enduring gift.

-As you sing “Silent Night” this year, remember where it came from.
-Think about the things in your life right now that seem out of tune.
+As we sing “Silent Night” this year, let us remember its birth through necessity.
+What aspects of your life seem out of tune?
 Trust the Lord to work through them for good.

 Silent Night